Setup

 Go to your discord server and run the command /premium.
 You must select the command when it displays to you after typing.
 Make sure to choose patreon since that is how you paid for the whitelabel bot.
 Giveaway Key is not used here.

-• If patreon is not a selectable option, then your premium perks are already applied to the server.
+• If Patreon is not a selectable option, then your premium perks are already applied to the server.

 Activate Premium Perks